About Us

 Mel.

-Hi, I’m Mel, mum to my gorgeous boys and expecting baby number 3, a qualified babywearing consultant and breastfeeding peer supporter with lots of parenting knowledge under my sleeve, and on a mission to support parents in my area from pregnancy through to early years.
+Hi, I’m Mel, mum to my 3 gorgeous boys, a certified babywearing consultant and breastfeeding peer supporter with lots of parenting and perinatal knowledge under my sleeve, and on a mission to support parents in my area from pregnancy through to early years.
 I also co-run the Tower Hamlets Family meet-up, a free monthly meet-up for parents with local perinatal and early years professionals and experts that aims to support expectant and new parents.

 Certified Babywearing Consultant, School of Babywearing